FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/identifier-mapping.md

 ### Exchanging Identifier Mappings

 There are several file format for exchanging identifier equivalences.
-We will discuss the most widely used formats and demonstrate them with a sample of data derived from [ChEMBL](https://www.ebi.ac.uk/chembl/) which provides two database cross-reference equivalences as asserted by ChEMBL.
+We will discuss the most widely used formats and demonstrate them with a sample of data derived from [ChEMBL](https://www.ebi.ac.uk/chembl/) which provides cross-reference equivalences for two records in the ChEMBL database to UniProt proteins.

 #### Text File

 The simplest way to exchange equivalences is in a simple text file, which could be structured as a tab-separated-value (TSV) file.
-Such a file usually consists of two columns with lists of identifiers.
-The interpretation is that they are equivalent.
-These files tend to carry little to no metadata about the mappings.
+Such a file usually consists of two columns, one per dataset, and each row represents an equivalence declaration.
+The interpretation is that the two identifiers on the same row are equivalent in some way.
+These files tend to carry little to no metadata about the mappings, i.e. the mechanism by which the mapping was derived is not given, nor are details of the verison of the datasets that were linked.

 The following example shows the mapping equivalences between ChEMBL target components (proteins) and UniProt proteins.

 ```
+ChEMBL_Target_Component    UniProt
 CHEMBL_TC_4803    A0ZX81
 CHEMBL_TC_2584    A1ZA98
 ```